#1 in Garage Floors Since 2003

 A - Because Tile Clad Epoxy by Sherwin Williams penetrates dirty greasy concrete better than any other floor coating.
 If you have a home with a garage floor then it is greasy, dirty and oily.
 Even if you have a brand new home dozens of different people used your garage floor as a working area to build your house.
 They ate lunch on your garage floor and dripped greasy food and drinks on it, they parked their cars and trucks in the garage and leaked oil and contaminants from the road onto your garage floor.
 All of these contaminants soaked into your porous concrete and they are all bond breakers.
 This is one of the many reasons that we always diamond grind, to remove the top layer of concrete and contaminants, but sometimes contaminants are still in the pours of the concrete.
 Tile Clad is unique because it comes pre-packed with a long list of specially selected grease cutting solvents.
 Think of Tile Clad as the WD-40 of epoxies.
 Even though Tile Clad has dozens of grease cutting properties it is still a low VOC.
 This does NOT mean that it will not smell, it simply means it is safer.
 Our coatings have an odor that will linger for a few days.
 Our products smell because they are the best.

-A - Because the adhesion strength of Tile Clad is far greater than the adhesion strength of polyurea or polyaspartic or even 100% Solids Epoxy.
-There are dozens and dozens of different methods of testing a products strength; there is actually an infinite number of ways to measure a materials strength, we just haven't tried them all yet.
-There is adhesion strength, tensile strength, pencil hardness, compression strength, sheer strength, abrasion resistance, etc, etc, forever.
-So just because a floor coating scores stronger in one testing method does not make it stronger overall.
+A - Because the adhesion strength of Tile Clad Epoxy is far greater than that of polyurea or polyaspartic or even 100% Solids Epoxy.
+There are dozens and dozens of different methods of testing a products strength there is adhesion strength, tensile strength, pencil hardness, compression strength, sheer strength, abrasion resistance, etc, etc, forever.
+So just because a floor coating scores stronger in a single testing method does not make it stronger overall.
 Think of polymers as Olympic athletes that compete in different fields.
 We choose Tile Clad epoxy as a primer because its adhesion strength is literally un-matched by any other polymer.
 Since the adhesion strength is your primers ultimate goal we use Tile Clad by Sherwin Williams.
 Tile Clad is THE Bruce Lee - Jacky Chan - Muhammad Ali of Adhesion Strength.
 When adhesion strength is your primers ultimate goal the choice is simply Tile Clad Epoxy by Sherwin Williams.

 "We didn't invent the garage floor, we just packaged it!"
 TM